yokosogithub/GeoGit/README.rst

 Participation is encouraged using the github *fork* and *pull request* workflow::

-* file headers are described above
-* include test case demonstrating functionality
+* Include test case demonstrating functionality
-* contributions are expected to pass test and not break the build
+* Contributions are expected to pass all tests and not break the build
+* Include proper license headers on your contributed files

+Issues to help out on are at: https://github.com/opengeo/GeoGit/issues

+For those who can't code help on documentation is always appreciated, all docs can be found at https://github.com/opengeo/GeoGit/tree/master/doc/ and contributed to by editing in ReStructuredText and using standard GitHub workflows.

 Project resources: